webxos/macroslow/CAMELCASE/readme.md

-# 🐪 CamelCase Quantum Study Guide – Page 1
+# 🐪 CamelCase Quantum Study Guide – Introduction to Camelcase for Qubit based MCP systems:

 ## Introduction to CamelCase in Quantum Programming